Dangers of Driving Into Sun

 So how can you protect yourself?
-AAA offers these tips for motorists who find themselves driving into the sun:
+AAA offers these tips for motorists when driving into the sun:

 - Invest in polarized sunglasses – they can help reduce glare.